Pickering Zoning By-law Review

 • Use the search bar to find your property of interest.

-• Select the property to open the corresponding zoning (i.e C1, CC1, SLD1, etc.).
+• Click on the property to open a dialogue box with your proposed zone code (i.e C1, CC1, SLD1, etc.).

 Step 2: Review the applicable Sections of the draft Zoning By-law Text.